Vehicle Rules & Regulations

 - The vehicles body width must remain at its original width at the A-Pillar relative to the body used. i.e. Cannot be narrowed.
 B-Pillar must also be at least A-Pillar width.

-- The Firewall must fully separate the Driver & navigator from the engine compartment with a minimum of 1.2mm Aluminium, or an alternate fireproof material which will accessed by TEPA.
+- The Firewall must fully separate the Driver & navigator from the engine compartment with a minimum of 2mm Aluminium, ( 1.2mm on existing vehicles ) or an alternate fireproof material which will accessed by TEPA.
 Original firewalls are acceptable, gaps for additional vision will not be acceptable.
+Perforated mesh is not an acceptable material.

 - TEPA holds no responsibility for miss-interpretation of the building guidelines, whilst we do our best to clarify each rule there may be ways each person reads them.
 It is highly suggested that any competitor planning to build a vehicle for TTC, then you should contact Competition Managers Tony Price to discuss specifically your intentions.